-It is super easy to keep yourself motivated when you are making visible progress, isn’t it?
-For example, if you are watching the times get faster, hitting the track is easier than if you are not seeing that improvement.
+It is super easy to keep yourself motivated when you are making visible progress.
+For example, if you are watching the times get faster, hitting the track is easier than seeing that improvement.

 If your goals include losing weight or toning your body, you will also feel pretty good about your workouts when your pants start to fit better.